Minorzar/2324_Projet2A_NES/software/6502_decode/README_decode.md

 | Zero page, Y      | "10"              | "111"             |

 **Note on `register_select`:**
-- "00" may refer to the selection of the accumulator.
+- "00" refer to the selection of the accumulator.
-- "01" may refer to the selection of the X register.
+- "01" refer to the selection of the X register.
-- "10" may refer to the selection of the Y register.
+- "10" refer to the selection of the Y register.

 ## Additional Components